Skip to main content

 Winter 2026 through summer 2026

 Required environmental and construction permits obtained.
 Project went to bid and a contractor was selected.
-Town Meeting appropriation and capital funding finalized.
+Town Meeting appropriation and capital funding finalized (ATM Articles 14 and 15).
 Select Board votes on the bid award are posted to the Agenda Center.
-Work is sequenced toward an **August 2026** construction start, subject to permits and contractor readiness.
+Tighe & Bond has advised that **greater procurement time** for the contractor is recommended to ensure all components are in hand before construction begins — supporting an efficient process and avoiding cost escalation.

 3. 3